< Browse to Previous Essay | Browse to Next Essay >

 In 1792, with the arrival of the two-ship Vancouver expedition, Europeans had first entered the waters of Puget Sound.
 For the next three decades, perhaps occasional ship had entered the sound in search of sea otter and beaver pelts.
 In 1833, the Hudson's Bay Company established Fort Nisqually (nine years after they had entered the Puget Sound) in order to be able to aquire furs year round.
 They also established a farm.
 In 1841, the U. S. Exploring Expedition, led by Charles Wilkes, surveyed Puget Sound.
 Four years later, U. S. citizens established the first settlement on Puget Sound at Newmarket (renamed Tumwater).

-By the midpoint of the nineteenth century, Puget Sound's few hundred white residents were concentrated in the vicinity of Fort Nisqually (Hudson's Bay Company) and Fort Steilacoom (U.S. Army), and in the southern Puget Sound village of Tumwater, and on Whidbey Island.
+By the midpoint of the nineteenth century, Puget Sound's few hundred non-Indian residents were concentrated in the vicinity of Fort Nisqually (Hudson's Bay Company) and Fort Steilacoom (U.S. Army), and in the southern Puget Sound village of Tumwater, and on Whidbey Island.

 - The 1846 ratification of the Treaty of Oregon, which established United States sovereignty below the 49th parallel;